PICkit: PICkit 4

-There are many other USB PIC programmers other than the PICkit series.
+PICkit 5

+In July 2023, Microchip released the PICkit 5.
+It supports ICSP and JTAG debugging/programming for Microchip devices and UPDI/PDI/JTAG/SPI/debugWIRE for AVR devices.

+PICkit 5 appears almost identical to the PICkit 4 and both share a similar feature set.
+The only functional differences are the use of the USB-C connector (instead of the older micro-B USB) and Bluetooth connectivity.

 Software

 PICkit 2 and PICkit 3

 The software for the Microchip PICkit 2 and PICkit 3 in-circuit debugger/programmers was released by Microchip in 2009 and 2012 respectively.
-The software is open source and therefore not maintained with no support for modern operating systems, no formal support from Microchip no support for new PIC microcontrollers.
+The software is open source and not maintained by Microchip.
+Consequently, there is no support for modern operating systems or new PIC microcontrollers.